isaackoz/vite-plugin-preact-esp32/README.md

 ## PlatformIO

 Make sure you include `#include <pgmspace.h>` alongside the `#include "static_files.h"` to ensure it compiles.
 This is due to the `PROGMEM` in the `static_files.h`.
 In the future there will be a config and separate templates, but for now this will do.
 Alternatively just remove `PROGMEM` from the file.
-Other than that, follow similar directions as above or refer to the example under /esp32/platformio
+Other than that, follow similar directions as above or refer to the example under /esp32/platformio (WIP)

 # Other